ros-tooling/cross_compile/.github/ISSUE_TEMPLATE/feature_request.md

 ## Implementation Notes / Suggestions

 ** If you have ideas about how this feature might be accomplished, put them here.
 Note that this is not a command, but a suggestion to the implementer, so feel free to speculate. **

+## Testing Notes / Suggestions

+** All features in this project need tests.
+Please give some input on cases that will need to be tested - and how the testing might be implemented. **